omgnetwork/optimism-v2/boba_community/boba-node/README.md

 $ docker compose pull
 ```

-Then, add your Infura key to `boba_community/boba-node/docker-compose-replica.yaml`.
-If you do not have an Infura key, you can obtain one for free from [Infura](https://infura.io).
+Then, add your Infura key to `boba_community/boba-node/docker-compose.yaml`.
+If you do not have an Infura key, you can obtain one for free from [Infura](https://infura.io) or any other node provider.

 ```bash
 x-l1_rpc_dtl: &l1_rpc_dtl